tomiwahq/contentapp/README.md

 If the packager runs successfully, you can test the app using expo client on your phone or on Android/iOS emulator running on the computer.
-Kindly refer to https://facebook.github.io/react-native/docs/getting-started for more info on how to test-run a ReactNative app
+Kindly refer to https://facebook.github.io/react-native/docs/getting-started for more info on how to test/run a ReactNative app